Hong Kong Junta: Decline of the Junta

 By 1903, the Junta had lost cohesiveness in Hong Kong and faded away as an organization.
 It was briefly reconstituted by Artemio Ricarte as the Katipunan Abuluyan, a society based upon the old Katipunan.
 Ricarte returned to the Philippines in December 1903 hidden in the hold of the S.S.
 Yuensang, a Chinese freighter, and attempted to reignite the revolution.
-He was arrested on April 29, 1904, tried, sentenced to six years' imprisonment.
+He was arrested on April 29, 1904, tried, and sentenced to six years' imprisonment.
 He was banished from the islands in 1910 after refusing the oath of allegiance to the United States.